jverwaer/cas9optimization/README.md

 `cas9optimization` is Python package (single module, pure Python) that can be used perform codon optimization.
 The coding domain of a protein is optimized such that the frequency distribution of the codon pairs matches that of the distribution that is observed in highly expressed coding domains of the target organism.

-Even though the package is generic, it was designed to codon-optimize the CAS9 coding domain for the paper [1]
+Even though the package is generic, it was designed to codon-optimize the DNA sequence of the CAS9-gene (with a SV40 localization singal) for the paper [1]

 ### Methodological aspects

-The methodology is mainly borrowed from [2], where the coding domain of a protein is host-optimized by:
+The methodology is mainly borrowed from [2], where the DNA sequence of a protein is host-optimized by:

 1. **estimating** a set of **statistics** on the preferred **codon usage** of the host organism based on highly expressed protein-coding domains
-2. **optimize** the **coding domain** of a target protein such that the codon statistics match those estimated above.
+2. **optimize** the **DNA sequence** of a target protein such that the codon statistics match those estimated above.
 3. we added post **post-processing** functions (not described in [2]),  to avoid restriction sites and replace codons with a very low frequency

 The implementation allows to use two sets of statistics: (a) the (traditional) observed codon frequency distribution; and (b) the observed codon-pair frequency distribution, where a codon-pair consists of two consecutive codons.

-The main component of this package is an optimized *Simulated Annealing* (SA) algorithm that optimizes the coding domain (whereas [2] uses a genetic algorithm).
-Quite some work was invested in reducing the runtime of the algorithm by applying some computational tricks that allow to recompute the similarity between the host's codon-pair frequency distribution and that of the target protein after making a small change to the coding domain of the target protein.
+The main component of this package is an optimized *Simulated Annealing* (SA) algorithm that optimizes the DNA sequence (whereas [2] uses a genetic algorithm).
+Quite some work was invested in reducing the runtime of the algorithm by applying some computational tricks that allow to efficiently recompute the similarity between the host's codon-pair frequency distribution and that of the target protein after making a small change to the DNA sequence of the target protein.
 As a result the runtime is about 5 sec for a target protein such as CAS9.
 Note that his algorithm remains heuristic (and stochastic) and does not guarantee globally optimal solutions.
+It does, however, guarantee that locally optimal solutions are found, i.e, for any computed solution by the algorithm, a single swap of a codon will never improve performance.

 ### Examples

 An extensive example can be found in `cas9_optimization_main.py` .
 Below, you can find the key-steps.

-As a **first step**, a file containing the several highly expressed coding domains, one coding domain (DNA) string per line.
+As a **first step**, a file containing the several highly expressed coding domains, one coding domain (DNA-sequence) string per line.
 In the `./data` folder, the file `highly_expressed_cds.txt` contains a set of highly expressed coding domains for *Fusarium poae*.
 Lines starting with \# are ignored.
 These files are loaded and processed by a `CodonFrequencyExtractor`.

  ```python
 import cas9_optimization as cas